 The Immorality of Laziness

 One of the other consequences of The Fall is the sinful nature we received.
-The curse made work unpleasant, so we’re tempted toward laziness.
+The curse made work unpleasant, so we’re tempted toward laziness (being a sluggard).
 Since God commands us to work, failure to do so is sinful.

 When we think of the “worst” sins, lying, adultery, and murder come to mind, but laziness might not.
 Some people don’t even recognize laziness is a sin.
 This is unfortunate because as moral and beneficial as work is, laziness is equally immoral and detrimental.
 As positively as Scripture presents work, laziness is presented equally negatively.